mwcproject/mwc-node/doc/offline_wallet.md

 https://github.com/cgilliard/mwc/blob/master/doc/mwc_floonet.md.
 You will need to transfer the transaction files via USB stick to and from the offline computer.

-Up until this point, all of this was possible in grin, but the problem arises when you submit the transaction to the network from an offline node.
+Up until this point, all of this was possible in mwc, but the problem arises when you submit the transaction to the network from an offline node.
 The last step is the "finalize" command and that both signs the transaction and submits to the network.
 The next section will describe a new function we created called the "submit" function which is checked the git repository.